Ultimate Guide: Add a Calendar to Your Notion Page for Seamless Scheduling and Time Management in Your Workspace

 - Description

 To add a new property, click the "+" icon next to the "Properties" header in your database.
-Ensure you set the "Date" property correctly since this field drives the calendar view.
+Make sure that you set the "Date" property correctly as it drives the calendar view.

 Step 5: Import Existing Calendar Data (Optional)

 If you have calendar data from another source (like a CSV file or a Google Calendar), you can import it into Notion.
 Click the three-dot menu in the upper right corner of your database and select "Import".
-Follow the prompts to map fields and complete the import.
+Then follow the prompts to map fields and complete the import process.
+Note that integration options have improved, so explore current Notion integrations for a smoother experience.

 Step 6: Add Events to the Calendar